 The corb (Sciaena umbra) has been studied since 2014 under the remit of the Stella Mare platform.
 Subject to a moratorium banning recreational fishing in France since 2013, this emblematic Mediterranean coastal marine fish is a strictly protected species and is on the International Union for Conservation of Nature (IUCN) red list.
 The Stella Mare researchers' project focuses on improving knowledge about this relatively unknown species.
 With the aim of conserving the corb, the scientists, who have mastered the reproduction and breeding of this species through the development of specific procedures, anticipate the eventual restoration of the declining populations.
+In July 2023, 3,000 6-cm long brown meagre juveniles were successfully released as part of an ecological restoration experiment in the Gulf of Saint-Florent in Northern Corsica.

-THE FLAT OYSTER
+FLAT OYSTER

 Since 2013, the Stella Mare team have been working on the domestication of the flat oyster (Ostrea edulis) in the Diana lagoon on the eastern coast of the island.
 After four years of experimentation with oyster farmers, the researchers and engineers have succeeded in mastering the reproduction of these species and in raising these oysters to maturity.
 The scientists are now cultivating flat oyster spat in the natural environment, produced in the laboratory from brood stock from the natural environment.
 This research programme thus meets a threefold challenge: to offer a new aquaculture resource, to revive the economic activities that depend on it and to protect an identity species that is part of Corsica's natural heritage.
 Although it currently represents less than 5% of oyster production in France, the flat oyster also appears to be an alternative to the hollow oyster, which is less resistant and faces significant mortality due to the proliferation of the herpes virus.
 Its taste potential is also recognised.
 The flat oyster has won several gold medals at the General Agricultural Competition, Paris.
+In 2023, more than 5,000,000 spat are produced at Stella Mare for Corsican oyster farmers.
+Experiments are also underway with oyster farmes in the Thau lagoon (south of France).